ndonfris/fish-lsp/docs/CONTRIBUTING.md

 - [esbuild](https://esbuild.github.io/) - used for bundling the project
     - relevant locations: [scripts/build.ts](https://github.com/ndonfris/fish-lsp/blob/master/scripts/build.ts), [scripts/esbuild/*](https://github.com/ndonfris/fish-lsp/blob/master/scripts/esbuild)
-    - `yarn build` runs `tsx scripts/build.ts` to create a production build of the project in the `dist/` directory.
-Use this command to pass flags to the `scripts/build.ts` file (see, `yarn build --help`)
+    - `yarn dev` runs `tsx scripts/build.ts` to create a production build of the project in the `dist/` directory.
+Use this command to pass flags to the `scripts/build.ts` file (see, `yarn dev --help`)
-    - `yarn dev` runs all build steps, and build all esbuild files, potentially with the modules and dependencies bundled
+    - `yarn build` runs all build steps, and build all esbuild files, potentially with the modules and dependencies bundled
-    - `yarn dev:watch` runs `yarn dev`, and watches for changes to recompile the project automatically
+    - `yarn build:watch` runs `yarn build`, and watches for changes to recompile the project automatically
-    - `yarn dev:watch-all` is similar to `yarn dev:watch`, but will re-run the entire `yarn dev` command on any changes in the project
+    - `yarn build:watch-all` is similar to `yarn build:watch`, but will re-run the entire `yarn build` command on any changes in the project
     - **NOTE:** depending on the version you of the server you are targeting when building (`bin/fish-lsp`, `dist/fish-lsp`, etc...), esbuild may or may not bundle and/or embed dependencies into the final output file.

 ### Other Noteworthy Tooling :hammer_and_wrench: